bazelbuild/bazel/site/docs/skylark/bzl-style.md

 depending on aspects (IDEs and others) might fail.

-A safe use for macros is leaf nodes, such as macros defining test permutations: in that case, only the "end users" of those targets need to know about those additional nodes, and any build problems introduced by macros are never far from their usage.
+A safe use for macros is leaf nodes, such as macros defining test permutations: in that case, only the *end users* of those targets need to know about those additional nodes, and any build problems introduced by macros are never far from their usage.